dokkev/dokkev/README.md

 - 🎓  I’m a PhD Student at the University of Texas at Austin

-- 🔭  I research manipulation for robots
+- 🔭  I research Design and Control for Robotic Manipulation

 - 📫   Contact me at dongho@utexas.edu